domenkozar/almir/docs/source/userguide.rst

 Currently it's best to just reinstall.
 In future, this will be easy as running a command.

+.. _reporting-bugs:

 Reporting bugs
 --------------

+Check if an issue already exists at https://github.com/iElectric/almir/issues, otherwise add new one with following information:

-* include bacula-director version, operating system and browser version
+* bacula-director version, operating system and browser version
-* include screenshot if it provides any information
+* include screenshot if it provides any useful information
-* pastebin $ALMIR_ROOT/var/logs/almir-stderr*
+* pastebin (http://paste2.org) output of $ cat ALMIR_ROOT/var/logs/almir-stderr*
+* pastebin ALMIR_ROOT/buildout.cfg, but be careful to *remove any sensitive data*

 Filesystem structure
 --------------------